htmfilho/htmfilho.github.io/_posts/2021/2021-02-14-golang-sync-goroutine.md

 }
 {% endhighlight %}

 The function starts creating a channel, which is a way to collect and share data among goroutines.
 In this case, the channel collects eventual errors to be handled later.
-In the sequence, it creates a `WaitGroup`, one of Go's synchronisation primitives, that waits for a collection of goroutines to finish.
+In the sequence, it creates a [WaitGroup](https://golang.org/pkg/sync/#WaitGroup), one of Go's synchronisation primitives, that waits for a collection of goroutines to finish.
 In the loop, we launch a goroutine for each exchange strategy (`go func()`), fetching prices in parallel.
 After the loop, `wg.Wait()` waits for all goroutines to finish before continuing.

 In theory, working on one thing at a time isn't always the fastest way to finish a task, but we need to demonstrate goroutines will actually make a difference.
 Fortunately, we don't have to look elsewhere because Go offers benchmarking out of the box.
 It is part of the Go [testing package](https://golang.org/pkg/testing/).
 To make a fair comparison, we are going to make a few changes: